jlatko/vdvae/README.md

+#

+This is a fork from https://github.com/openai/vdvae, which I used as a base to perform further experiments and analysis.

+Notebooks rely on weights and biases experiments that are not public, so they cannot be rerun, but I upload them as reference.

+---
+---

+original readme below

+---
+---

 # Very Deep VAEs

 Repository for the paper "Very Deep VAEs Generalize Autoregressive Models and Can Outperform Them on Images" (https://arxiv.org/abs/2011.10650)